Future of the Royal Netherlands Navy: Replacement

 In 2020 it was announced that these intensively used ships will not be replaced as planned around 2025.
 The Royal Netherlands Navy and the German Navy will cooperate towards a joint platform design to replace both the De Zeven Provinciën-class frigate and the from 2030 onwards.
+In May 2026 it was reported that the Netherlands is considering equipping the new frigates with the American Aegis system.